 Vika Mujumdar (Founder and Editor-in-Chief)

 Vika Mujumdar (she/her) was born in New Jersey and raised in Pune, India.
-She is a senior at the University of Illinois, Springfield, where she is majoring in English and History.
-You can find her on Twitter @vikamujumdar, and at vikajmujumdar.myportfolio.com.
+She received her BA in English and History from the University of Illinois Springfield in 2021, and is a graduate student in the MA program in Comparative Literature at the University of Massachusetts Amherst.
+You can find her on Twitter @vikamujumdar

 s.g. maldonado-vélez (they/them) is a Puerto Rican poet/artist with an MFA in Poetry from the University of Illinois Urbana-Champaign.
 They have been published in Hunger Mountain, the Shade Journal, Peach Mag, and more. s.g. can be found on Twitter @M00NP0ET and a number of both writing and podcast projects at sgmaldonadovelez.com.
 They strongly believe that we share hearts.